By Ishbel Beatty

 The word perambulation comes from the Latin perambulare – to walk through or around.
 The earliest known use of the term for determining boundaries is 1612.

-Another book about the walk, Gamlingay's Procession Waye, by local historian Bernard O'Connor is available directly from him.
-It costs £6.00 – e-mail him at email@example.com for details.
+Another book about the walk, Gamlingay’s Procession Waye, by (former) local historian Bernard O’Connor is available directly from him.
+It used to cost £6.00 – e-mail him at email@example.com for details.